 Coming to the realization that your marriage has ended is difficult enough; the last thing you want to go through is a complicated divorce process.
 You may have heard about contentious courtroom battles or nasty fights over custody, but with the right legal guidance and knowledge, you can navigate these issues better.

-We at Law Office Of Mark M. Childress are committed to helping you make this process less stressful with this guide to getting divorced in Texas.
+We at Law Offices Of Mark M. Childress are committed to helping you make this process less stressful with this guide to getting divorced in Texas.

 First, to file for a divorce in Texas, at least one spouse must be a resident of the state for six months.
 Additionally, you must have lived in the county you’re filing in for at least 90 days.